Skip to Content

 • workflow rules

-• job envelopes
+• job records

-• worker enrollment
+• self-hosted worker enrollment where used

 • review request creation/update coordination